GaoYeGithub/PyGame/README.md

-# Forest Cat's Adventure - Part 1: Exploration and Battle
+# Forest Cat's Adventure Test

 Welcome to Cat's Adventure, an exciting journey where you guide a brave cat exploring a mysterious world filled with danger and adventure.
 So far I only created a complete the basic parallax map, camera controls, and basic projectiles and goblins enemies.